Analyst-Joan/Olist_Store_Exploratory_Data_Analysis/README.md

 Also, working on this dataset expounded my knowledge on e-commerce business metrics, and helped me improve my skills in Power BI DAX and Data modelling.
-You can interact with my report visuals [here](https://app.powerbi.com/groups/me/reports/e773b44f-cd2e-4f38-b19a-0e2c973498c7?ctid=ab104c60-6de6-475d-a20f-893f69d679a4&pbi_source=linkShare)
+I hope to build a dashboard from this report and provide an accessible link for interaction with the visuals soon.

-Comments, constructive criticisms and feedbacks are anticipated.
+Your candid comments, constructive criticisms and feedbacks are anticipated.

 ![](Thanks.jpeg)